jengalas/bwaf-bbw/support.md

 ---
 title: Support
-permalink: "/support"
+permalink: /support
 layout: default
 header: Make a Donation
 link:
   text: To make a recurring donation, become a Friend and enjoy membership benefits
-  url: "/programs/friends"
+  url: /programs/friends
-text-block: |-
+text-block: >-
-  Our mission at Beverly Willis Architecture Foundation (BWAF) is to change the culture of the building industry for women through education and research.
+  <p>Our mission at Beverly Willis Architecture Foundation (BWAF) is to change
+  the culture of the building industry for women through education and research.
   This work is proving more urgent and important than ever before.
-We depend on your donations to continue providing high-quality reference materials and for sustaining our educational programming.

-  BWAF is a 501(c)3 nonprofit organization in the State of New York, and your donations are 100% tax-deductible.
-We rely upon donations for our operations and programming, and we offer a heartfelt thank you for your contribution.
+We depend on your donations to continue providing high-quality reference materials and for sustaining our educational programming.</p><p>BWAF is a 501(c)3 nonprofit organization in the State of New York, and your donations are 100% tax-deductible.
+We rely upon donations for our operations and programming, and we offer a heartfelt thank you for your contribution.</p>

-# CloudCannon config
 _inputs:
   title:
     hidden: true